Owej9023/HeadguardReport/README.md

 # Installation
 To use this app you need to install R and perferably R studio which you can do at the following link https://posit.co/download/rstudio-desktop/.
-Once installed you should run the following code to install the necessary packages to run the code.
+Once installed you must copy the code below.Then paste it into the console and press the enter key.
+This will install the packages required to run the app.
+After that you can click on the file button in the top left.
+Then select open file.
+Then select app.
+Now you can press the Run App button in the top right.

 install.packages("shiny")